-Properly recorded documentation allows you to keep track of all activities, enabling the team to learn from successes and failures.
+Properly recorded documentation allows you to keep track of all activities, enabling the team to learn from successes and project failures.
 The learnings from a project can be applied to all future projects.
-It’s also a great tool to estimate costs and timelines.
+It’s also a great tool to estimate costs and project timelines.

 Project management today is completely different from what it was a decade ago.
 With the introduction of different cloud-based project management tools, project teams are no longer bound by geographical location or tedious departmental regulations.
-Project management tools centralize all data and allow users to track progress, assign tasks, and give feedback easily.
+Project management tools centralize all data and allow users to track project progress, assign tasks, and give feedback easily.

 Any modern organization that wants to stay ahead of the competition needs to have the right tools.
-If you’re looking for a simple, intuitive project management software, take the Kissflow project for a spin.
+If you’re looking for simple, intuitive project management software, take the Kissflow project for a spin.